sachijoshi85320/happyfox-code-review-task/README.md

 # happyfox-code-review-task
-This Repository Contain 2 Branches, Main which contains the Exact Code which has a couple of issues and Script Fixes which is the Most stable branch
+This Repository Contain 3 Branches,
+1. Main which contains the Exact Code which has a couple of issues
+2. scriptFixes which contains the Perfect Code after Revamp
+3. CodeReview which contains the Comments Added for the Misses in the Code.